 - ED-35.
 Maintain and update integrated land use and transportation plans to guide the future of the city's major commercial areas and help them respond to change. - ED-36.
 Identify, construct and maintain infrastructure systems and facilities required to promote and sustain a positive economic climate.
 Anticipate needs and coordinate city infrastructure investments with economic development opportunities. - ED-37.
-Maintain and improve communications, electric utility and other infrastructure needed to support the city's economic needs and growth.
+Maintain and improve communications, electric utility, and other infrastructure needed to support the city's economic needs and growth. - ED-38.
+Facilitate private sector efforts to implement leading edge technology, including communication technology, throughout the community. - ED-39.
+Promote and nurture entrepreneurial development in Bellevue by retaining and creating areas where small or emerging businesses can develop and flourish.